July 23-25, 2010

 Established in 2005, the

-be stewards of philanthropy within their own communities, making them strong,
+philanthropy within its own community, making them strong,

-For more information on the Community Foundation, you can visit their website at
+more information on the N.C Community Foundation, visit their website at

 Cape Fear Blues Society